-Here Chomsky claims that everyone believes in a theory for which we have little evidence.
-The argument 'my theory is reasonable since there is only very limited evidence for it' should have been rejected by a serious philosopher like McGilvray and how something that 'is a mess' can be the 'optimal solution' to anything would have required detailed justification.
+Here Chomsky claims that even though there are many (unidentified) theories, everyone believes that the mapping from the narrow syntax to the semantic interface is uniform for every language.
+Not a single citation supports this sweeping claim.
+Further, how something that 'is a mess' could be the 'optimal solution' to anything would have required detailed justification.
 The Science of Language contains roughly 20 pages of evolutionary "theorizing" by Chomsky without stating a single proposal that could be tested scientifically.
 McGilvray's attempts to clarify notions such as 'biological function' (pp. 169-175), 'natural selection', and 'third factor' reveal that he is also confused about the intricacy of biological processes.
 In sum, while Chomsky requests that theorizing about language evolution "has to be done seriously and without pretense" (p.
-105) one sees that such requirements are not met in this work
+105) one sees that such requirements are not met in his work.